 This origami sunflower can be a thoughtful gift for your friends and family, especially those who love flowers and nature.
 It is designed to resemble a natural and realistic sunflower, with its radiant petals and detailed center.

 It is made with a Square Base, and you can experiment with different colored and sized square papers to create various sunflowers.
-Only the flower part instruction is included in this instruction.
 The outer part of this origami sunflower comprises eight bright yellow sunflower petals.
 At the center is an octagon-shaped disc representing the seeds of the flowers.

 If you are new to origami, start here from our beginner guide to know the basics and how to read the step-by-step instructions.